maldex/MultiMuMu/README.install_all.md

 # sample setup against a CentOS(7)/Fedora(25)
+install some utilities, devel stuff and finally build MuMuDVB and other tools.
 ## some handy yum packets
 ```
 yum install -y wget mc iptraf-ng usbutils pciutils